 Immediately following a hurricane, the Office of Coast Survey provides emergency hydrographic services for affected port areas.
 These services are performed by Navigation Response Teams.
 These mobile emergency response units use echo sounders to check for submerged obstructions that pose hazards to vessels, collect data to update nautical charts, and provide mapping support.
 The work of these teams is essential to speeding the re-opening of ports and waterways.

-Just hours after a hurricane hits a coastal area, the National Geodetic Survey begins aerial survey missions to assess storm damage.
-Imagery and /or Light Detection and Ranging (LIDAR) data are collected, rapidly processed, and made available via open source Geographic Information Systems (GIS).
-The information contained in these data and images provide emergency and coastal managers with information needed to develop recovery strategies, facilitate search and rescue efforts, identify hazards to navigation and HAZMAT spills, locate errant vessels, and provide documentation necessary for damage assessment through the comparison of before and after imagery.
-Images are also available for viewing and download by the general public as a tool to assess impacts to their community.
+As soon as weather permits following major natural disasters, the National Geodetic Survey begins aerial survey missions to assess damages to affected areas.
+Typical weather-related events include hurricanes, tornadoes, and floods.
+NGS responds to other events, such as oil spills, as well.
+Directly georeferenced-imagery data are collected, rapidly processed, and made available via open-source Geographic Information Systems (GIS).
+These data and images provide emergency and coastal managers with information needed to develop recovery strategies, facilitate search and rescue efforts, identify hazards to navigation and HAZMAT spills, locate errant vessels, and provide documentation necessary for damage assessment through the comparison of before-and-after imagery.
+Images are also available to view and download by the general public as a tool to assess impacts to their homes and community.

 Aerial Imagery Survey Tools: